Course Details - Basic Surgical Skills

 - Demonstrate an understanding of basic diathermic technique.

-- Demonstrate effective management of ergonomic tissue commonly encountered with endoscopic surgery.
+- Demonstrate effective management of ergonomic tissue commonly encountered with minimal access surgery.

 Course Fee: £585.00